CrushieT/blood-plus/README.md

 This project demonstrates backend development skills in **REST API design, authentication and authorization, relational database modeling, workflow management, file upload handling, email notifications, deployment, and production-style system organization**.

-> **Privacy Note:** Screenshots in this repository are anonymized or redacted to protect organizational and personal information.

 ---

 ## Project Highlights